Jimsparkle/AI_Starwars_X-wing/README.md

 # Self-Pilot X Wing Programme
 Can the force be with AI to destroy death star by deep learning?
-Supervised machine learning to self-pilot X-wing to travel back and forth in the battlefront.
+Supervised machine learning to self-pilot X-wing and travel back and forth in the battlefront.

 Model developed using Tensorflow.

 ### TL;DR
+The AI has been provided with only 1 hour of video of actual game play together with the corresponding keypress, and trains by tensorflow for 8 hours to pilot a X-Wing just by itself.

-The AI achieves satisfactory result in preventing plane crash accident, while lacking effeective demage to Imperial tie fighter.
+The AI achieves satisfactory result in preventing plane crash accident, while lacking capacity to deal effective demage to Imperial tie fighter.

 **Entry to battle**